rodolfocarobene/git_lecture/exercises/batch2.md

 7. Add a bug to the TicTacToe game, commit it.
 Add a couple of commit more and try to identify the problematic commit with `git bisect`.
-Note that you can run tests using `pytest tests/` to see if a bug is present or not.
+Note that you can run tests using `pytest tests` to see if a bug is present or not.
 Use both the manual way and the `git bisect run <cmd>` way.

 8. Add a tag to the project.
 Version `v0.0.1` or what you prefer.